 In a Nutshell: After almost 2800 years of being a byword for promiscuity and witchery, the Greek goddess Circe gets to tell her side of the story.
 She recounts major events in her life from her infancy, to her exile to the island of Aiaia, to meeting classical heroes like Daedalus and – of course – Odysseus, to her knock-down, drag-out fight with the pantheon of gods to protect herself and everything she loves.

 Why I Liked It: I loved this book for several reasons.
 First of all, I’m a bit of a traditionalist.
-While I appreciate deviances from the original, I’m almost always of the opinion that something gets lost in the change – usually something important.
-None of that is the case with this book.
+While I appreciate new takes on an old story, I’m almost always of the opinion that something gets lost in the change – usually something important.
+Not the case with this book.
 Miller is well-versed in her Classical literature (in fact, she has a master’s degree in Classics), and she stays very true to the originals in her retelling.
 Second, my little English-major heart was pleased with how well-written it was.
 From the first page, I was enticed along, sentence by sentence.
 And last – but certainly not least – I absolutely loved that Miller gave Circe her own voice.
 It should be fairly obvious that any woman who feels the need to turn scores of men into squealing pigs has a pretty compelling reason for doing so, but Miller is the first one (that I know of, anyhow) to tease that reason out and give the Witch of Aiaia her due.

 Get Your Own Copy!:

 Note: This section contains affiliate links.
 If you make a purchase through these links, you won’t pay a cent more than anyone else, but I will earn a small commission to help keep Flannery the Expat Cat and myself on the move!

 If you’re a member of the Book of the Month Club, you can check it out under Add-Ons or the Book of the Year tab.

 Amazon offers new and used editions in hardcover and paperback, along with a Kindle version if you so desire.